latitudesh/cli/README.md

 ### From Github

-Visit the Releases page and select any version you want to download.
+Visit the [releases page](https://github.com/latitudesh/cli/releases) and select any version you want to download.

 ## [](https://docs.latitude.sh/docs/getting-started)Getting Started